You may have to go through this, but you don’t have to go through it alone

-A Veteran is eligible for up to $1,788.00 per month, while a surviving spouse is eligible for up to $1,149.00 per month.
-If a Veteran and their spouse are applying as a couple, they are eligible for up to $2,120.00 per month.
-If two Veterans are married to each other and both meet the medical need requirement, they are eligible for up to $2,837.00 per month.
+A Veteran is eligible for up to $1,794.00 per month, while a surviving spouse is eligible for up to $1,153.00 per month.
+If a Veteran and their spouse are applying as a couple, they are eligible for up to $2,127.00 per month.
+If two Veterans are married to each other and both meet the medical need requirement, they are eligible for up to $2,846.00 per month.
 It may take as long as 4-6 months to receive payment from the VA, but benefits start retroactively from the first of the month following the date of application.
 Our current timeline for approval is approximately 2.2 months for the veteran and 3.8 months for a surviving spouse of a veteran.
-One phone call can determine eligibility at no cost to you.
+With one phone call, at no cost to you, we can assist you in finding out if you may qualify for the Aid and Attendance benefit.
+Eligibility for Veteran’s benefits are determined by the VA Administration after the claim is filed.
+Our Accredited Claims Agent can assist in filling for this benefit for a reasonable fee.

 There are several options when it comes to securing VA Aid and Attendance benefits.
 One option is to use your local Veterans Service Organization (V.S.O.).
 This is a safe and cost-free option.
-It can be time consuming, thus resulting in a longer waiting time for the elder to be receive the benefit.
-In addition, some family members and elders find the process overwhelming and do not want to embark on this project without help.
+You can access more information at the VA website http://www.benefits.va.gov/pension/aid attendance housebound.asp.

 You may also read about Financial Advisors who claim to secure this benefit for elders for “free.”
 These Advisors frequently lack the knowledge required about other benefits (for example, Medicaid) and advice given to secure the VA Benefit may make the Veteran ineligible for other state benefits.
-Securing benefits for an elder is a specialty best handled by Professional Care Managers and Attorneys.
+Securing benefits for an elder is a specialty best handled by Aging Life Care Professionals and Attorneys.
 A Financial Advisor’s primary business is financial advising NOT elder benefits.
 They are often paid by commission, for example, when annuities are sold or when they begin managing an elder’s portfolio.